 be admitted into Columbus State, you'll need to fulfill prerequisites and submit an

 application to get into the Nursing program.
 Some majors are quite competitive, so

-be sure to read through the program admission requirements and check with an Admissions Advisor before starting.
+be sure to read through the program admission requirements and check with an College Coaches before starting.